Ninja Captor

 Ninja Captor (忍者キャプター, Ninja Kyaputā) is a Japanese tokusatsu TV series which aired from April 7, 1976, to January 26, 1977.
 It appeared on TV Tokyo, Channel 12, and was produced by Toei Company, Ltd. Ninja Captor is similar to Toei's own Super Sentai series (it has been sometimes included in Super Sentai chronology as the second installment) and aired during the run of Himitsu Sentai Gorenger.

 Story

-The character Daisuke Izumo graduates from the Wind-Demon Stealth-Army, a secret army aiming for the conquest of Japan.
+The character Daisuke Izumo graduates from Fuma Ninja Army, a secret army aiming for the conquest of Japan.
 He instead escapes and becomes the leader of the "Captor," a ninja team supervised by Mujin Tendo.
-The Captor team's mission is to battle the ninja sent out by the Wind-Demon General, Retsufu Fuma.
+The Captor team's mission is to battle the ninja sent out by the general of the Fuma Ninja Army, Retsufu Fuma.